Schrodinger’s Catwalk: The Paradox of Empowerment in Fashion

 Fashion celebrates creativity and the thrill of the imagery.
 But dressing up a brutal and horrifying crime scene with lights, expensive designer clothes and cosmetics comes across as a fetish rather than an artistic form of expression that’s intended to create awareness.
 Fashion, even as a form of art is a medium to advertise or promote a commodity – be it a brand name or product or the artist himself.
 Glamour is a medium to celebrate something that we look up to and it probably takes 20% sexual perversion, 30% insensitivity and 50% infantile attention seeking desperation to glamorize violence in the name of activism.
 Glamorizing violence is not raising awareness against a social issue but it is the cheapest and most insensitive way to cash in on the social construct that sex sells and controversy give you easy fame.
 Yes, we are assured that your products are high end and you don’t have to advertise it by recreating a rape scene to show that her lipstick or mascara does not necessarily smudge even in the course of violence.

 In an awfully late introduction, the urge to write this topic arose when I was complimented of doing a favour by designing gender neutral clothes.
-Many suggestions pour in on how I can use LGBT and trans models to make things viral online.
-LGBT and trans people shouldn’t be reduced to single-season props marketing a fashion label.
-That attitude never works in the long run.
-I seek inspiration from reformers of past: Those who dealt hate with art.
+I seek inspiration from people of past & present: Those who dealt hate with art.
 When fuel runs out and you’re drained of purpose, even the desire for progress may seem indifferent.
 That’s where art can add value to lives.
 Even when every door shuts, art continues to heed its omnipresent companionship.
 Art may or may not give you reason for existence but existence gets better with art.
 Like it or not, but art rules your fate directly or indirectly.
 On the most difficult days, art was the strongest force that helped me welcome another sunrise.
 Art helped me dissipate hate.
 And, we don’t need a feeling of entitlement to do what necessary for sustainable survival.
 We don’t need badges of honour decorating our sleeves for not make the mistakes of past.
 Fashion industry is guilty of a dirty past, and even the genuine intentions of fashion’s empowerment economy is only repairing what was damaged by the industry.